lat-lon/teamengine-integration-testing/src/site/markdown/installation.md

         						|-- resources
         				|-- LICENCE
         				|-- pom.xml
-        				|-- README.d
+        				|-- README.md

-2. Now create a directory in your machine ex - teamengine-integration-testing(you can give any name) and copy following folders according to steps given below
+2. Now create a directory in your machine, for example 'teamengine-integration-testing' (you can give any name) and copy following files and folders according to steps given below

  - Navigate to  teamengine-integration-testing directory.